sahib/brig/docs/installation.rst

     $ go get -d -v -u github.com/sahib/brig  # Download the sources.
     $ cd $GOPATH/src/github.com/sahib/brig   # Go to the source directory.
-    $ go run mage.go                         # Build the software.
+    $ ./scripts/install-task.sh              # Install the build system.

-All dependencies of brig are downloaded for you during the first step.
+    $ task                                   # Build the binary.

-Execution might take a few minutes though because all of ``brig`` is being compiled during the ``go run mage.go`` step.
+Execution might take a few minutes though because all of ``brig`` is being compiled during the ``task`` step - this also includes the download of all dependencies.

 If you cannot or want to install ``git`` for some reason, you can `manually download a zip <https://github.com/sahib/brig/archive/master.zip>`_ from GitHub